cornerstonejs/cornerstone3D/packages/docs/docs/how-to-guides/custom-imageLoader.md

 ### Step 2: Registration of Image Loader

-After you implement your image loader, you need to register it with cornerstone.
+After you implement your image loader, you need to register it with Cornerstone.
 First you need to decide which URL scheme your image loader supports.
-Let's say your image loader supports the `custom1` scheme, then any imageId that starts with `custom1://` will be handled by your image loader.
+Let's say your image loader wants to support the `custom1` scheme, then any imageId that starts with `custom1://` will be handled by your image loader.

 ```js